IceTank/mineflayer-auto-shepherd/README.md

 - `INV=` `true`|`false`.
 Set if the browser inventory viewer should be used
 - `START_IDLE=` `true`|`false`.
 Start in mode idle or start in mode running
 - `CONNECT_ON=` `number`.
 Unix timestamp in milliseconds.
 When the bot should connect to the server

+## Usage
+After starting the bot with `npm run start` it will create it's own proxy server running on port 25566.
+You can join the proxy server with `localhost:25566` and see the bot working.

+To take control off the proxy bot type `$link` in chat.
+To unlink type `$unlink` in chat.
+The proxy implementation is not perfect.
+Entity states are not transfered correctly so map's and entities within render distence when joining the proxy will look wrong until you reload them.
+If the START_IDLE variable is set the bot will try to not get kicked when joining the server.
+Altho this does not seam to be too effective at the moment.
+While running in sheering mode the bot can stay connect for up to 9 hours before getting kicked by the server.

 ## pm2 start
 `pm2 start npm --no-autorestart -- run run`